,

 One of the most overlooked dangers we have at home is the use of water heaters.
 We tend to think that these devices are safe and entirely beneficial, when in reality, they might come with a few drawbacks that make them dangerous.

-That's why we want to help you learn more about water heaters, how to avoid the most common dangers and why it is always important to do the proper maintenance.
+That’s why we are here to help you understand more about water heaters, how to avoid common hazards, and why regular maintenance is vital.

-Here are a few of the issues you may encounter with the water heaters:
+Here are some common issues that you may encounter with water heaters:

 Water heaters are often a vast depository of bacteria as well, especially if not properly maintained, cleaned, and kept at the recommended temperature.
 Especially those that have tanks, warm and humid places are perfect for bacteria to develop and flourish.
 This bacteria-rich water is eventually delivered in showers and sinks, having direct contact with people and possibly infecting them with dangerous contaminants.

-In the USA alone, flashback fires are a common problem with water heaters, happening in about 800 cases in residential homes, with an average of 130 people suffering injuries and up to 5 deaths each year - according to the Consumer Product Safety Commission.
+In the United States alone, flashback fires related to water heaters are a prevalent problem, with approximately 800 cases reported in residential homes each year.
+These incidents result in an average of 130 people sustaining injuries and up to 5 fatalities annually, according to the Consumer Product Safety Commission.

 A water heater explosion happens for two reasons: the device is too old, and its bottom is not sealed, so it doesn't maintain heat and gasses inside, or it simply has pressure problems which produce an explosion when the device cannot hold the pressure inside anymore.